 Reconstruction performances obtained by the proposed approach and compared methods are presented in Table \ref{tab:tv_results}.
 It is shown that the proposed approach outperforms CSENs and the reconstruction accuracy is significantly improved.
 Especially for $\text{MR} = 0.1$, the improvement over the baseline approach is 2 dB in PSNR using $\text{OSEN}_2$ with $Q = 2$.
+The NCL module further boosts the recovery performance as any NCL configuration can achieve greater than $45$ dB when $\text{MR} = 0.25$.
+For low $\text{MR}$, the gap is more significant between the $\text{OSEN}_1$ and $\text{NCL-OSEN}_1$ where it can reach $0.25$ dB.
 It is also crucial to point out that the introduced learning-aided CS recovery approach improves the performance without bringing additional computational complexity to the SR algorithm.
-Because, the computational complexity of performing direct mapping via OSENs is negligible compared to iterative reconstruction.
+Because the computational complexity of performing direct mapping via OSENs is negligible compared to iterative reconstruction.
 For instance, TV-based (baseline) recovery has taken $412.73$, $386.71$, and $378.88$ seconds for $\text{MR} = 0.05$, $0.1$, and $0.25$, respectively, whereas $\text{OSEN}_2 (Q=3)$ has taken only 13 milliseconds.
+Similarly, the NCL module complexity is also negligible since the first-order computation replaces the inverse DFT transformation that is nonetheless computed in every acquisition scheme.
 The reconstructed MRI images are shown in Fig. \ref{fig:tv_results}.
 Accordingly, it is observed that learning-aided reconstructions both with CSEN and OSEN improve the overall reconstructed image quality and this shows that the output probability maps indeed can be used in the recovery of CS signals to enhance the performance of traditional model-based approach such as TV-based $\ell_1$-minimization.